magnifiques/magnifiques/README.md

-#  Hello! my name is magnifiques :prayer_beads:.
+#  Hello!
+My name is magnifiques :prayer_beads:

 #### I create web applications and UI/UX designs.
 #### Most of my projects have been made with ReactJS and Javascript.
-#### I prefer to work with Node.js, Express.js, ReactJS, Firebase and Adobe XD.
+#### I prefer to work with Node.js, Express.js, ReactJS, Firebase, and Adobe XD.

 ### ⚪ List of my projects that have been created and deployed by me:

 ## - 🎬 Let's Mint It